UPPMAX/HPC-python/docs/day4/gpu.rst

    Note: The AD102 GPU also includes 288 FP64 Cores (2 per SM) which are not depicted in the above diagram.
 The FP64 TFLOP rate is 1/64th the TFLOP rate of FP32 operations.
 The small number of FP64 Cores are included to ensure any programs with FP64 code operate correctly, including FP64 Tensor Core code.
    This is a single GPU engine of a L40s card.
 There are 12 Graphics Processing Clusters (GPCs), 72 Texture Processing Clusters (TPCs), 144 Streaming Multiprocessors (SMs), and a 384-bit memory interface with 12 32-bit memory controllers).
-   On the diagram, each green dot represents a CUDA core (single precision), while the yellow are RT cores and blue Tensor cores.
+   On the diagram, each green dot represents a CUDA core (single precision), while the yellow are RT cores and the blue Tensor cores.
 The cores are arranged in the slots called SMs in the figure.
 Cores in the same SM share some local and fast cache memory.

 .. figure:: ../img/GPC-with-raster-engine.png
    :align: center